cbaggers/cepl/README.md

 CEPL (Code Evaluate Play Loop) - [PRE-ALPHA]
 ============================================

-> NOTE: As of 10/02/2013 I am away for a month and a bit.
-> This project is not dead and I will in fact I have a
-> lot in the works for this and Varjo.
-> Hope this find you well.
-Ciao
->
-> Baggers

 *"Lisp isn't a language, it's a building material." - Alan Kay*

 The goal of CEPL is to provide building materials for realtime graphics demos and games.